Central idea: The Ark of the Covenant. Doctrine: The Assumption. Practical application: Veneration of the Blessed Virgin Mary.

 in her will I dwell, for I prefer her.”

 - This Psalm was sung when the Ark of the Covenant was transferred from the Tabernacle outside the city to Jerusalem or Zion.
 God desired the Ark, his throne, to be in Zion.

 - “For the LORD has chosen Zion; he prefers her for her dwelling.”
 The LORD prefers Zion for his Ark’s dwelling.

 - In the same way, we learn in the Annunciation that God chose a new place to dwell: the womb of the Blessed Virgin Mary.

 - The LORD has chosen Mary; he prefers her for his dwelling.

-- He dwelt in her physically for nine months and he dwells in her through grace from that time on forever.
+- He dwelt in her physically for nine months and he has dwelled and will dwell in her through grace from that time on forever.

 - As the Ark of the New Covenant, Mary also needs a place to dwell forever.
 That place is the New Jerusalem, heaven.

 - The LORD has chosen Zion; he prefers heaven for Mary’s dwelling.